ERISXdl: Using SLURM Job Scheduler

 --yes

-Finally, submit a job to install CryoSPARC in the environment of the compute nodes.
+Finally, submit a batch job to install CryoSPARC in the environment of the compute nodes.
 A sample script to do this is given in jobScriptCryoSparcInstall-MediumP.sh and whose contents are the following:

 #!/bin/bash